PrincessCyanMarine/SimpleVeinminer/README.md

 This Is my first actual mod, so some feedback would be appreciated

+# Enchantments and multiplayer
+I haven't tested any modded enchantments (yet), but the vanilla ones seem work correctly when veinmining

+It should work on multiplayer, but I also didn't get to test that yet

 # Config
 Veinmining is usually quite OP so to balance it a bit, I made the exhaustion (how hungry the player gets) be based on the block's hardness